umee-network/umee/docs/liquidators/manual.md

 ## Querying for Eligible Liquidation Targets

-There is a query on Umee nodes that lists addresses that are eligible for liquidation.
+Umee provides a query to list addresses that are eligible for liquidation.

 On the web, it looks like `https://api.your.node.here/umee/leverage/v1/liquidation-targets`